What happens when you fail at everything?

 I know that there are a million quotes out there on failure.
 I get it.
 The reality is that there’s no benefit to failing in the moment.
 Who the hell wants to feel heartbreak?
 Who wants to feel like a loser when their business idea fails and they lose money?

-You’re reading this because you care about getting ahead and just hustling in general.
+You’re reading this because you care about getting ahead.
 It’s not easy to stay motivated.
 I feel like giving up all the time.
 You have to make a decision.
 There’s nothing wrong with giving up on the wrong things so that you can focus on the right things.

 Option #2: keeping on.